 Although Chinese dietetics set recommendations rather than strict bans, it is clear that it is appropriate for our population to limit excessive amounts of white flour, dairy products, sweets and frequent frying.
-Many people still can’t imagine cooking and eating without these foods, and the first time they come across completely new flavours in the form of tofu, miso, breakfast, Job’s-tears.
+Many people still can’t imagine cooking and eating without these foods, and the first time they come across completely new flavours in the form of tofu, miso, breakfast, and Job’s-tears.
 Recipes do not contain a large number of ingredients due to the freedom to adjust to the needs of the individual.

 In the autumn, it is advisable to expand the fluids of the lungs and close the pores against the cold with a slightly sour and tight taste.
 For cold people (yang xu), we heat more and strengthen the yang using warming and slightly hot spice.
 For people with excess heat, it is advisable to remove the remnants of moisture and heat from the body.

-(suitable for cleansing the lungs before the onset of cold and dry air and before immersing qi in the deeper layers of the body, with more mucus better long-grain rice).
+(suitable for cleansing the lungs before the onset of cold and dry air and before immersing qi in the deeper layers of the body, with more mucus and better long-grain rice).

 You will need: